pmean/build-website/text/16/02/business-essentials.md

 errors and omissions insurance.

 I get personal insurance coverage through my spouse, which makes life a lot easier for me.
-IfÂ  can't get coverage through your spouse's job, you need to find a way to pay for some of the personal insurance needs that your company would have provided for you as a part of your work contract.
+If  can't get coverage through your spouse's job, you need to find a way to pay for some of the personal insurance needs that your company would have provided for you as a part of your work contract.